Engineering · 3 min read

 The trick is not playing video

 Most "video wallpaper" apps just play an MP4 behind your windows.
-That means a full video decoder running constantly, even when you can't see the desktop.
+That means a full video decoder running constantly, even when you can't see a single pixel of the desktop.
 We tried that first and got about 90 minutes of battery drain per hour of playback on a MacBook Air.
 Terrible.

 So we rewrote the rendering pipeline.
 LumaSpace only decodes frames when the desktop is actually visible.
-Window covers the wallpaper?
-We pause.
-You switch to a full-screen app?
-We pause.
-Battery drops below 20%?
-We pause automatically.
+The logic is boring, which is the point:

 Encoding matters more than you'd think

 We re-encode every clip ourselves before it goes into the library.
-The originals from our filmmakers are gorgeous 4K ProRes files, sometimes 2GB per minute.
-Nobody wants that on their disk.
+The originals from our filmmakers are gorgeous 4K masters, sometimes 2GB for a single minute of footage.
+Nobody wants that sitting on their disk, and nobody's hardware decoder wants to chew through it on a battery.

 The numbers

 On a 2023 MacBook Air M2, with a wallpaper playing and the desktop visible, LumaSpace adds about 2-3% CPU usage.
 When covered by windows, it drops to basically zero.
-Energy Impact stays in "Low" territory in Activity Monitor.
+Energy Impact stays in "Low" territory in Activity Monitor, which is where we want it: present when you're looking, gone when you're not.

-It's not magic.
-It's just being careful about when to do work and when to stop.
+It's not a trick and it isn't free, but it's close.
+It's just being careful about when to do work and when to stop, and letting the right piece of silicon do the part that's left.